DCAN-Labs/HBCD-MADE/docs/source/task_info.rst

 	The Face task assesses child and infant face processing abilities as well as the neural structures supporting face and object processing become increasingly specialized during the first years of life.
 ERPs will be recorded while infants view faces and objects using an oddball task designed to index different stages of processing including attention, perception, categorization, individuation and memory.

 Description
 	The task consists of 2 blocks: 50 trials of upright faces & 50 trials of inverted faces and 50 trials of upright faces & 50 trials of objects.
 If the child loses attention, an attention getter may be played to bring the child’s focus back to the task.
+There are a total of 36 unique images in the set, with women all displaying neutral expressions, included from each of the following self identifying demographics: Indigenous, Black, White, Asian, Hispanic/Latino, South Asian.

+**Trial Count**

+- Block 1: 50 trials of upright faces (UprightINV)
+- Block 1: 50 trials of inverted faces (Inverted)
+- Block 2: 50 trials of upright faces (UprightOBJ)
+- Block 2: 50 trials of obkects.
+(Object)

+**Timing Details**

+- Stimulus duration: 500 ms
+- Interstimulus interval: 600-700 ms
+- Total trial length: 110-1200 ms

 .. image:: images/FACE.png
    :width: 400px